Rishi556/The-Bad-Spread-Market-Maer/README.md

 How to setup:

 Get A VPS, I recommend Privex Webbox because it has most things you need preinstalled.
-You can use either [Micro](https://pay.privex.io/order/package/webbox-se-micro?r=rishi556) or what I recommend, the [$5 one](https://pay.privex.io/order/package/webbox-se-v1?r=rishi556).
+You can use either [Micro](https://pay.privex.io/order/package/webbox-se-micro?r=rishi556)(this can have problems because its IPV6 only so setup will be harder) or what I recommend, the [$5 one](https://pay.privex.io/order/package/webbox-se-v1?r=rishi556).
 If you chose to get one from elsewhere(probably more expensive) you can google how to install nodejs and npm onto your VPS.

 Clone git by typing in `git clone https://github.com/Rishi556/The-Bad-Spread-Market-Maer.git`